 For details, please also see the respective updated guidelines we listed under each country.

-The DPMA currently runs PPH pilots with the following offices: Japan Patent Office (JPO), United States Patent and Trademark Office (USPTO), Korean Intellectual Property Office (KIPO), Canadian Intellectual Property Office (CIPO), State Intellectual Property Office of the People's Republic of China (SIPO), United Kingdom Intellectual Property Office (UKIPO).
+The DPMA currently runs PPH pilots with the following offices: Japan Patent Office (JPO), United States Patent and Trademark Office (USPTO), Korean Intellectual Property Office (KIPO), Canadian Intellectual Property Office (CIPO), State Intellectual Property Office of the People's Republic of China (SIPO), United Kingdom Intellectual Property Office (UKIPO), Finnish Patent and Registration Office (PRH).

 Participation in the pilot programmes is subject to a request.
 The request form, the guidelines for participation in the respective pilot programmes, the press releases and information published by the partner offices can be downloaded here: